Greg Anthony: Vancouver Grizzlies (1995–1997)

+Seattle SuperSonics (1997–1998)

+In August 1997, Anthony was released by the Grizzlies.
+In October 1997, he signed as a free agent with the Seattle SuperSonics.
+Anthony played one season in Seattle, appearing in 80 games in the 1997–98 season, averaging 5.2 points per game.
+The Sonics finished the season with a 61–21 record but lost in the Western conference semifinals to the Los Angeles Lakers.

+Portland Trail Blazers (1999–2001)

+In January 1999, Anthony was released by the Sonics and signed a contract with the Portland Trail Blazers.
+He would spend three seasons playing in Portland.

+Chicago Bulls (2001–2002)

+As part of a trade in July 2001, Anthony was sent to the Chicago Bulls in exchange for a 2002 second round pick (Jason Jennings was later selected).
+Anthony would play 36 games for the Bulls in the 2001–02 season.

+Milwaukee Bucks (2002)

+Anthony was released by the Bulls and signed a contract with the Milwaukee Bucks, his final stop in the NBA.
+The Bucks would miss the playoffs and Anthony played his final NBA game on April 17, 2002, recording two points, six rebounds, and six assists in a loss to the Detroit Pistons.

 Broadcasting career

 Upon retirement, Anthony joined ESPN as an analyst for both NBA coverage on ESPN and ABC.

 On December 13, 2008, Anthony made his debut as a college basketball analyst for CBS Sports, replacing Clark Kellogg, who was promoted to lead commentator.

 Anthony agreed to be a color commentator for the YES Network covering the Brooklyn Nets for the 2012–2013 season alongside Ian Eagle, Mike Fratello, and Jim Spanarkel.

 In 2014, Anthony and Kellogg swapped their respective roles at CBS Sports, with Anthony moving to the broadcast booth as a lead commentator and Kellogg returning to his previous role as a studio analyst.

 Anthony has been featured as a commentator in the NBA 2K series of video games since NBA 2K16.

 Off court

 Personal life

 Anthony is married to Chere Lucas Anthony, a dermatologist, with whom he has one daughter and one son.
 He has two other children from a previous marriage to Crystal McCrary, Cole and Ella Anthony.
 Cole was the starting point guard for the University of North Carolina Tar Heels and was drafted by Orlando Magic in the NBA 2020 draft with the 15th pick in the first round.